 All you need is 6 ingredients to make these easy no-bake peanut butter oatmeal cookies (or cookie bars if that’s more your style).
 They’re fudgy, chewy, and downright delectable!

-These cookies are the ones you most likely remember from your childhood.
-We usually had them in chocolate form (click here to view my mama’s tutorial on how to make the chocolate ones) but I somehow ended up with an entire family who LOVES peanut butter.
-Anything Peanut butter.
+These no-bake peanut butter oatmeal cookies are the ones you most likely remember from your childhood.
+We usually had them in a chocolate form like this no-bake chocolate cookie recipe.
+But I somehow ended up with an entire family who loves peanut butter.
+Anything peanut butter.
 Seriously.

-Place your sugar, butter, and milk in a heavy bottomed saucepan.
+Place sugar, butter, and milk in a heavy-bottomed saucepan.